-Post-pandemic airline troubles, supersized inflation, and a list of other ingredients have contributed to a recipe for high airline prices.
+Post-pandemic airline troubles, supersized inflation, and other ingredients have contributed to a recipe for high airline prices.
 If you are someone who loves to find flight deals, like me, the lack of cheap places to fly is heartbreaking.

 However, don’t throw away your deal-finding inspiration yet – cheap destinations are still out there.
-You’ll need to work a bit harder nowadays to find cheap places to fly, but it is still certainly possible.
-Some of these destinations might surprise you!
+We get alerts from Going.com (Scott’s Cheap Flights) about incredible flight deals for domestic and international destinations.
+It may seem like you need to work a bit harder to find cheap places to fly, but when the cheap flight deals come directly to you, you’ll quickly realize how many destinations are that affordable to visit.

 Take a look below at everything you need to know on how to get the cheapest airfare nowadays.